-Unfortunately this same mindset went with me into Special Forces, where it caused considerable difficulties and on more than one occasion nearly ended my pursuit of becoming a Green Beret, both in the Qualification course and after.
+Unfortunately, this same mindset went with me into Special Forces, where it caused considerable difficulties and on more than one occasion nearly ended my pursuit of becoming a Green Beret, both in the Qualification course and after.
 It was not that I was antisocial or unwilling to contribute to the success of the team, quite the contrary.
-Where the problem resided was in my believing that what I was striving for was personal progress and development leading to a greater personal contribution level rather than the progress and development of the team as a whole.
+Where the problem resided was in my belief that what I was striving for was personal progress and development leading to a greater personal contribution level rather than the progress and development of the team as a whole.

 It was a very long and painful lesson to learn that nothing we do is individual, that there are no successes but through a combined effort of a team.
-In truth all successes are only realized through complex webs of collaborative relationships.
+In truth, all successes are only realized through complex webs of collaborative relationships.
 More precisely, working as an integral part of a team.
-Now that I am back in the private sector analyzing startup teams and leading my own team of highly qualified individuals I owe a substantial debt to the uncomfortable lessons earned during Special Forces Selection, the Q Course and my years on an Operational Detachment Alpha after.
+Now that I am back in the private sector analyzing startup teams and leading my own team of highly qualified individuals I owe a substantial debt to the uncomfortable lessons earned during Special Forces Selection, the Q Course, and my years on an Operational Detachment Alpha after.

 Following are five of the more critical teamwork lessons learned from becoming and serving as a Green Beret:

 - Your Success is Not Your Own – The most successful individuals, the most influential and contributory are those who realize their real value is not oriented inwards but is garnered solely through being a great teammate, through the contributions made to the team and its members individually and in whole.
-In fact, individual success is only achieved through collective effort, whether obvious, indirect or a combination of;
+In fact, individual success is only achieved through collective effort, whether obvious, indirect, or a combination of;

 - The Team’s Needs are Not Your needs – It doesn’t matter how correct you are and how wrong the team collectively may be, the needs of the team are what the majority of the team believes them to be, even at times when at odds with what is needed for overall success.
 This holds equally true whether the team is ultimately leading to success or failure.
 Meaning, contribute maximally and regardless what the final outcome you will gain individually.
 And perhaps the hardest lesson of all;